DerivedFunction/stultus/docs/README-phase2.md

 (Automated test of backend using a test message, though this couples to the put route, or using a test DB) Integration test can probably be manual

+As an authorized User
+I want to be able to comment on messages
+So that I can give feedback
+(Automated Test of frontend using jasmine and mocking) (Automated Test of backend using comment on test message) Integration test manaul

+As an authorized User
+I want to be able to delete my comments so that I can remove bad feedback
+(Automated Test on frontend using mocking)
+(Automated Test of backend using the same test comment as the test for creating comments) Integration test manual

 (All manual integration tests could be replaced if we have a test DB, but should not be replaced unless this is true)

 As an admin